- About IFDA

-(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program or recognized certificate program that applies within 1 year of the date of graduation or completion of recognized certificate program.
-The membership period is valid for 2 years.
-Associate members retain a voting membership with full membership priveleges except they are ineligible to serve in the positions of President, President-elect, Treasurer, Treasurer-elect or Secretary at the Association International Board or Chapter Board level.
+(f) Associate Member: Open to any graduate of a 2 or 4 year higher education program or certificate program that applies within 1 year of the date of graduation or completion of recognized certificate program.
+The membership period is valid for 2 years with annual dues renewal.
+Associate members retain a voting membership with full membership privileges except they are ineligible to serve in the positions of President, President-elect, Treasurer, Treasurer-elect or Secretary at the Association International Board or Chapter Board level.

 Section 2.
 Chapter Affiliations: